Members

 Ms. Cohn is active in arts advocacy and policy, and has served as a New York State Captain for National Arts Advocacy and on the Steering Committees of the NYC Arts Coalition and NY Culture AID (Active in Disaster).
 She serves as president on the board of the National Organization for Arts in Health, is a member of the Summit/New Providence Rotary Club.
 Ms. Cohn's son graduated from the Summit Public School system in 2022.

-Eileen Kelly was appointed to the Summit Board of Education in May 2023.
-She is serving as Vice President of the Board of Education for the 2025-2026 school year.
-She is currently a member of the Communications and Operations Committees.
+Kimberly Gianis was appointed to the Summit Board of Education in May 2026.
+She is serving on the Communications and Operations Committees.

 Mark Gundersen

 Mark Gundersen was appointed to the Summit Board of Education in May 2025.
-He is serving as a member of the Communications and Policy Committees.
+He is serving as a member of the Operations Committee and is Chair of the Education and Student Activities/Services Committee.

 Mr. Gundersen has over 20 years of experience in private credit and investment banking.
 In addition to his recent appointment to the Board of Education, he currently serves on the City of Summit’s Economic Development Advisory Committee, is a member of the Summit Downtowners’ Association, and volunteers as a head coach in the Summit Softball and Baseball League.